 Cenotes are freshwater sinkholes formed by the Yucatan’s underground river systems.
 As the river flows it erodes the limestone around it forming caverns.
 When the caverns roof collapses causing an opening at the surface; a cenote is formed.
 To the Maya these sinkholes were an import source of freshwater and are considered sacred.
 Cenotes were also sometimes used by the ancient Mayans for sacrificial offerings.

 Cenote Azul is not often visited by foreigners but I highly recommend it.
-There is restaurants where you can get a table at the edge of the water, eat a delicious meal (I had the sopa de mariscos), get a cold beer (Negra Modello) and (don’t listen mom) come in and out as you please.
+There are restaurants where you can get a table at the edge of the water, eat a delicious meal (I had the Sopa de Mariscos), get a cold beer (Negra Modello) and come in and out as you please.
 There are changing rooms and a small gift shop also on the grounds but they are uncrowded and don’t detract from the charm of the place.

 Cenote Azul Map